-- Communications efforts should be viewed from the perspective of managing customer relationships over time. - The communication process begins with an audit of all potential contacts a customer might have with the brand. - Effective communication requires knowledge of how communication works.
+- Communications efforts should be viewed from the perspective of managing customer relationships over time. - The communication process begins with an audit of all potential contacts. - Effective communication requires knowledge of how communication works.

 The Communication Process

 Elements in the Communication Process